veeva/vsdk-common-services-sample/README.md

 Deploy the [VPK](https://developer.veevavault.com/sdk/#Deploy_VPK) included within the project.
 This package contains the configuration and code for this project.
 To make changes to the code and deploy those changes to a Vault, use the [Vault Java SDK Maven Plugin](https://github.com/veeva/vaultjavasdk-maven-plugin).
 The pom.xml file includes the plugin details, but you must update the configuration values.

+##Veeva Connect
+Further discussion about Vault Java SDK can be held in our [Vault for Developers community](https://devcommunity.veevavault.com) on Veeva Connect.